-- (5) Time of filing, when appearing, will be deleted prior to transmission over ship-ship, ship-shore, or naval radioteletypewriter broadcast circuits.
-The original time of filing will be carried on other circuits when required.
-When refiling messages received over means not employing time of filing, the Time of Receipt of the message will be used as the Time of Filing over circuits which require Filing Time (Line 16). - (6) The appropriate procedure lines, as prescribed (paragraph 112) will be inserted in the heading and ending components of the message prior to retransmission. - (7) Visual and voice call signs should not normally be used in the address portion of messages which are to be passed over teletypewriter circuits.
-If a message is received from a visual or radiotelephone circuit employing visual or radiotelephone call signs, these call signs shall be converted (if the appropriate call books are available) to the appropriate call signs and/or address groups authorized for use on manual teletypewriter circuits prior to onward transmission. - b.
-In order to eliminate confusion resulting from attempting to transmit a refiled message containing incomplete groups, the slant/oblique stroke will be used to indicate the missing character(s).
-Care should be exercised, however, to insure that confusion does not result from use of the slant/oblique stroke in plain language messages.
-When employing the slant/oblique stroke in this manner, it will appear as follows: - (1) When the location of the missing character(s) cannot be readily determined, the slant/oblique stroke will be transmitted at the beginning of the questionable group. - c.
+(7) Visual and voice call signs should not normally be used in the address portion of messages which are to be passed over teletypewriter circuits.
+If a message is received from a visual or radiotelephone circuit employing visual or radiotelephone call signs, these call signs shall be converted (if the appropriate call books are available) to the appropriate call signs and/or address groups authorized for use on manual teletypewriter circuits prior to onward transmission.

+b.
+In order to eliminate confusion resulting from attempting to transmit a refiled message containing incomplete groups, the operating signal ZEH shall be inserted in Format Line 4 and the slant/oblique stroke will be used to indicate the missing character(s).
+Care should be exercised, however, to ensure that confusion does not result from use of the slant/oblique stroke in this manner; it will appear as follows:

+When the location of the missing character(s) cannot be readily determined, the slant/oblique stroke will be transmitted at the beginning of the questionable group.

+c.
 In order to reduce reprocessing, messages in tape relay procedure may be handled, without reprocessing, over a manual teletypewriter circuit if such circuit serves as a link in a tape relay network.